jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 _ture._ New York: Farrar, Straus and Giroux,

 2015.
-New York Times Customer Insight Group.
-The
-Psychology of Sharing: Why Do People Share
+New York Times Customer Insight Group. _The_ _Psychology of Sharing: Why Do People Share_
-Online?
-New York: New York Times Cus- tomer Insight Group, 2011. www.iab.net /media/file/POSWhitePaper.pdf.
+_Online?_ New York: New York Times Cus- tomer Insight Group, 2011. www.iab.net /media/file/POSWhitePaper.pdf.
-Osterwalder, Alex, and Yves Pigneur.
-Business
+Osterwalder, Alex, and Yves Pigneur. _Business_
-Model Generation.
-Hoboken, NJ: John Wiley and Sons, 2010.
+_Model Generation._ Hoboken, NJ: John Wiley
+and Sons, 2010.
 A preview of the book is available at strategyzer.com/books /business-model-generation.
-Osterwalder, Alex, Yves Pigneur, Greg Ber- narda, and Adam Smith.
-Value Proposition
+Osterwalder, Alex, Yves Pigneur, Greg Ber- narda, and Adam Smith. _Value Proposition_
-Design.
-Hoboken, NJ: John Wiley and Sons,
+_Design._ Hoboken, NJ: John Wiley and Sons,
 2014.
 A preview of the book is available at strategyzer.com/books/value
 -proposition-design.
-Palmer, Amanda.
-The Art of Asking: Or How I
+Palmer, Amanda. _The Art of Asking: Or How I_
-Learned to Stop Worrying and Let People
+_Learned to Stop Worrying and Let People_
-Help.
-New York: Grand Central, 2014.
+_Help._ New York: Grand Central, 2014.
-Pekel, Joris.
-Democratising the Rijksmuseum:
+Pekel, Joris. _Democratising the Rijksmuseum:_
-Why Did the Rijksmuseum Make Available
+_Why Did the Rijksmuseum Make Available_
-Their Highest Quality Material without
+_Their Highest Quality Material without_
-Restrictions, and What Are the Results?
-The
+_Restrictions, and What Are the Results?_ The
 Hague, Netherlands: Europeana Founda- tion, 2014. pro.europeana.eu/publication /democratising-the-rijksmuseum (licensed under CC BY-SA).
-Ramos, José Maria, ed.
-The City as Commons: A
-Policy Reader.
-Melbourne, Australia: Com- mons Transition Coalition, 2016. www .academia.edu/27143172/The_City_as _Commons_a_Policy_Reader (licensed under CC BY-NC-ND).
+Ramos, José Maria, ed. _The City as Commons: A_ _Policy Reader._ Melbourne, Australia: Com- mons Transition Coalition, 2016. www .academia.edu/27143172/The_City_as _Commons_a_Policy_Reader (licensed
+under CC BY-NC-ND).
-Raymond, Eric S. The Cathedral and the Bazaar:
+Raymond, Eric S. _The Cathedral and the Bazaar:_
-Musings on Linux and Open Source by an Ac- cidental Revolutionary.
+_Musings on Linux and Open Source by an Ac-_
+_cidental Revolutionary_.
 Rev. ed.
 Sebastopol,
 CA: O’Reilly Media, 2001.
 See esp.
 “The
 Magic Cauldron.” www.catb.org/esr
 /writings/cathedral-bazaar/.
-Rries, Eric.
-The Lean Startup: How Today’s
+Rries, Eric. _The Lean Startup: How Today’s_

 ```
 Entrepreneurs Use Continuous Innovation to